WRKampi/extensisq/README.md

 ## Installation

-You can install extensisq from pypi:
+You can install extensisq from PyPI:

     pip install extensisq